 Play around until your text looks just right, then click Continue.
 Click Test & Continue and your phone should get a text message.

-Turn your Zap on
+Begin using your Zap

 You will now get SMS notifications for every event on your Google Calendar.
 Enjoy!